FK BASK: Recent history

 After the break-up of SFR Yugoslavia, BASK has been competing mostly in the second and third national levels.
 At the beginning of the new millennium BASK was playing in the Serbian League Belgrade.
 In the season 2000–2001 BASK won the Belgrade Cup.
 In the championship game BASK-Komgrap 1–0 at Radnicki Jugopetrol stadium.
 As the winner, BASK qualified in Yugoslavia Cup, where it was eliminated in the second round (last 32) against Mladenovac after penalty shootout.
 In 2005 it will gain promotion to the Second League of Serbia and Montenegro.
 BASK will finish the season in 11th place, and in the end of the season and with the independence of Montenegro, the league will be renamed into the Serbian First League.
 BASK finished the 2006–07 season in 18th place and will be relegated again, returning to the First League in 2010 after winning the 2009–10 Serbian League Belgrade.
 In their first season after the promotion, BASK archive major results, and finished the season as champion of the 2010–11 Serbian First League.
 This meant the direct promotion to the highest national level, the Serbian SuperLiga, however the club direction decided that they would not be able to guarantee the financial backing for the SuperLiga and thus withdrew leaving their place for FK Novi Pazar which had finished third.
 Instead, BASK relegated themselves to the Serbian League Belgrade, finishing the 2011–12 season in 13th place.

+In 2022, BASK merged with FK TEK Sloga and renamed itself BASK TEK.